smjune/smjune.github.io/Hugo/content/docs/SE/Cursor/index.md

 1. An AI agent is a system that uses an LLM to decide the control flow of an application. [내용출처](https://blog.langchain.dev/what-is-an-agent/)

-2. In a LLM-powered autonomous agent system, LLM functions as the agent’s brain, complemented by several key components:   [내용 출처](https://lilianweng.github.io/posts/2023-06-23-agent/)
+2. **Agent = LLM + planning + Memory + Tool use** : In a LLM-powered autonomous agent system, LLM functions as the agent’s brain, complemented by several key components:   [내용 출처](https://lilianweng.github.io/posts/2023-06-23-agent/)

 	- **Planning**
 	    - Subgoal and decomposition: The agent breaks down large tasks into smaller, manageable subgoals, enabling efficient handling of complex tasks.